ktorio/ktor-documentation/topics/auto/quickstart/quickstart/gradle.md

 For a more detailed guide on setting up the `build.gradle` file, check the [Getting Started with Gradle](/quickstart/quickstart/gradle.html) section.

-When auto-import options, shows up (likely on bottom right hand side) click allow auto-import.
+>When auto-import options, shows up (likely on bottom right hand side) click allow auto-import.
-{ .note}
+>
+{type="note"}

 ## IntelliJ: Gradle Setup

-This section assumes you have some basic knowledge of Gradle.
-If you have never used Gradle, gradle.org provides [several guides](https://guides.gradle.org/building-java-applications/) to help you get started.
+>This section assumes you have some basic knowledge of Gradle.
+If you have never used Gradle,
-{ .note}
+>gradle.org provides [several guides](https://guides.gradle.org/building-java-applications/) to help you get started.
+>
+{type="note"}

 You can set-up a simple Ktor application using Gradle like this: